NativeScript/docs-v7/docs/core-concepts/navigation.md

 ```

 ### unloaded
 The unloaded event is fired when the UI component is no longer visible on the screen.
-This event will be fired when making backwards navigation from Detailed page to Mane page (`unloeded` will be fired for each UI component in the Detailed page) or when we suspend the app (in this case, `unloaded` will be fired for every UI element from the current page).
+This event will be fired when making navigation in the app or when we suspend the it.
 Unloaded event is a perfect place, for example, when we need to unbind some specific event listener.

 ```XML
 <Page xmlns="http://www.nativescript.org/tns.xsd">